In the state of Alabama, a DUI arrest can stick with you and a conviction may negatively affect your future standing in court.

 Multiple Offenses

 Beginning with the second DUI conviction, the level of sentencing imposed on a defendant increases.
-All DUI convictions are serious, but an offender’s criminal record plays a major role with convictions occurring within the past 10 years utilized in subsequent cases.
+However, all DUI convictions are serious.
+That being said, an offender’s criminal record plays a major role with convictions occurring within the past 10 years utilized in subsequent cases.

 A shift in severity can be seen from the first offense to the second DUI conviction.
 A first time offender may have their license suspended, but a second offense includes a mandatory suspension of vehicle registration.
 Unless it would result in undue hardship on a separate individual, the defendant is required to turn in all motor vehicle tags during their license suspension period.